Top Turkish Food And Drink You Don’t Want To Miss

 17. Baklalı Enginar

-Peeled artichokes dressed with olive oil and lemon juice, The inner pod contains olive oil with fresh broad beans and dills adds a different beauty to the artichoke recipes, They are in great harmony.It served cold with beans and fresh parsley.
-This dish is light and perfect for a summer meal.
+Peeled artichokes dressed with olive oil and lemon juice are a delicious Turkish appetizer.
+The inner pod is filled with fresh broad beans and dill, which adds a unique touch to the artichoke dish.
+This appetizer is served cold with beans and fresh parsley, making it light and perfect for a summer meal.

 If you have tried one of this food before we will be glad to see your comment below.